GandhiNN/gandhinn.github.io/_posts/2025-02-03-if-x-in-y-in-rust.md

 ---
-title:  "`if x in y` in Rust"
+title:  "Search if an item exists inside a collection in Rust"
-seo_title: Search if an item exists inside a Rust collection
+seo_title: "`if x in y` in Rust"
-seo_description: Search if an item exists inside a Rust collection
+seo_description: "Search if an item exists inside a collection in Rust"
 date:   2025-02-05 00:00:00 +0700
 categories:
   - Blog